 - An interesting take in Prince of Persia: The Two Thrones with Kaileena, who appeared previously in Prince of Persia: Warrior Within, looking a lot less Middle Eastern and showing a lot more cleavage.
-The intro of TTT takes up some clips from the ending scene of WW, but with the new Kaileena in it (who doesn't look like an exotic dancer this time).
+The intro of The Two Thrones takes up some clips from the ending scene of Warrior Within, but with the new Kaileena in it (who doesn't look like an exotic dancer this time).

 - Leon is (re)dubbed over in the flashbacks at the beginning of Kingdom Hearts II.
 The flashbacks in the game used the new Final Fantasy-cameo voice cast, most egregiously Aerith's soft, cute voice turning into a hazy stoner voice.